 The joint replacement team make every effort to make your surgery and post-operative stay as comfortable and smooth as possible.
 We understand that it can be a stressful and difficult time for many of you.
-Please feel free to talk to our surgeons or business manager / JRC patient liaison for any and all enquiries relating to your surgery.
+Please feel free to talk to our Surgeons or Clinical Services Manager for any and all enquiries relating to your surgery.
 We would be glad to assist in any way we can.

 Before your Surgery